Welcome. Please choose from a category in the left sidebar.

 1860s: INDIANS, HOME BUILDING and ADVENT of RAILROAD

-After the Utah War, home builders were attracted to the rich farmland of the Bingham Fort settlement.
-In the early 1860s 2nd Street was ecclesiastically organized into the 5th District of the LDS Church (called Lynne 5th or Lynne District for short) with Robert E. Baird from Ireland as president and Daniel F. Thomas from Wales and James Field as counselors.
-All the presidency lived in today’s area of 2nd Street and 1000 West, now the BDO of Ogden (see 317 W. 2nd St. for picture of Robert Baird’s house and stories of polygamy).
+In 1863 2nd Street was ecclesiastically organized into the 5th Ecclesiastical District of the LDS Church, called Lynne 5th or Lynne District for short.
+Lynne was the name of the postal route through the Bingham Fort Settlement.
+Robert E. Baird from Ireland was branch president with Daniel F. Thomas from Wales and James Field as counselors.
+All the presidency lived in today’s area of 2nd Street and 1000 West.

-FIRST STORY: SNAKE IN THE MILL CREEK SCHOOL
+FIRST STORY: SNAKE IN THE MILL CREEK SCHOOLHOUSE

 In 1864 Mrs. Amanda Bingham was the teacher, and on a chilly fall day she made the first fire of the season in the fireplace.
 When the fire began burning brightly, “one of the smaller boys called out excitedly, “Look at that big snake.”
 Startled, the children looked up and saw a huge bull snake crawling out of a hole between the rocks of the hearth in front of the fireplace.
 The teacher screamed and jumped on to her desk; the little girls began to cry and shrink as far away from the fireplace as possible, but the boys seemed quite unconcerned.
 However, all watched breathlessly as the snake wriggled out of its confining quarters.
 It must have been difficult because.. it raised its head, as though straining all its might to pull the rest of its body out of the hole, and the farther it got out, the higher it raised itself in the air until it seemed unbelievably large and fearsome looking. .. and there were small legs on the snake’s belly.
 Finally it dropped to the floor and wriggled loose.
 After it was all out, it lay still for a moment.
 It seemed quite dumb and not at all alert.
 One of the boys said, “That is just a bull snake; it won’t hurt anyone, it eats frogs.”
 Then Mrs. Bingham called to one of the boys to open the door so the snake could go outside.
 As soon as it left the room, the boy slammed the door shut. ..
 The snake was six or eight feet long.”

-SECOND STORY: MILL CREEK SCHOOL AND INDIANS C. 1864
+SECOND STORY: DRAMA BETWEEN THE INDIANS AND THE CHILDREN C. 1864

 Another dramatic incident occurred in the Mill Creek Schoolhouse in about 1864 between the children and the Indians who came begging from the children at lunch time.